 First things first, let us spend a few minutes understanding how data science / machine learning hackathons are different from other hackathons you might have attended in the past.
 For people participating in a data science hackathon for the first time, the experience can be a bit overwhelming.
 Why?

 - Data Science hackathons typically have a live leaderboard and are mostly transparent about the judging criteria.
 Very few hackathons in data science would make their decision only on the way you present your solution / pitch / presentation.
-While this is good – it also means that their is a constant pressure because you continuously see where other people are.
+While this is good – it also means that there is constant pressure because you continuously see how well (or badly) the competition is doing.

 - There are several levels of discoveries which happen during a hackathon and you have to continuously find the next one.
 Let us take a typical machine learning problem – your first level of discovery could be a simple benchmark solution.
 You could see a leaderboard and almost make out the benchmark solution marks.
-Next, you would look for insights in data and build features accordingly.
-Even if you are on the top of the leaderboard, you can never be sure when would some one unearth the next insight and top you up.
+Next, you would look for insights in the data and build features accordingly.
+Even if you are on the top of the leaderboard, you can never be sure when someone will potentially unearth the next insight and knock you off the top.

-I hope this should give you a fair idea about what goes on during a data science hackathon.
+I hope this has given you a fair idea about what goes on during a data science hackathon.

 Which tool should I choose – R / Python / SAS / Spark?

-If you are preparing for the upcoming hackathon, you don’t have a lot of time to debate on this and trust me it ends up helping more than restricting you in many ways.
+If you are preparing for an upcoming hackathon, you don’t have a lot of time to debate on this, and trust me it ends up helping more than restricting you in many ways.
 If you know any of these tools already, just use that tool / language and run with it.
 Focus on problem solving rather than learning a new tool.

-If you are completely new to data science and don’t know any of the above – just pick Python and it will serve you well.
+If you are completely new to data science and don’t know any of the above tools – just pick Python and it will serve you well.
 I don’t want to start a language war here – but my reasons for picking Python are that it is easier to learn and comes in handy with a larger ecosystem and production readiness.
-It is also clearly the most popular language for emerging areas like deep learning.
+It is also clearly the most popular language currently being using in areas like deep learning.